Let’s get the scoop on green poop while pregnant.

 While some types of antibiotics can be risky during pregnancy, others can be important for fighting infection.

-Antibiotics change up the ecosystem of bacteria and as a result might do some design work on your poop.
+Antibiotics change up the ecosystem of bacteria in our gut and, as a result, might do some design work on your poop.

 What about green diarrhea during pregnancy?

 To answer this question, we’ll explore the crucial connections between bile and your poop.

 Bile is a fluid made by your liver and stored in your gallbladder.
 It helps you digest fat.

 As bile moves through your digestive system, it is altered by digestive enzymes.